This documentation is part of the "Projects with Books" initiative at zenOSmosis.

 The rust-muxio testing approach is built on three core principles:

-Compile-Time Guarantees Reduce Runtime Test Burden : By using shared service definitions (example-muxio-rpc-service-definition), both clients and servers depend on the same RpcMethodPrebuffered trait implementations.
-This ensures that parameter encoding/decoding, method IDs, and data structures are consistent at compile time.
-Tests do not need to verify type mismatches or protocol version incompatibilities—these are caught by the compiler.
+Compile-Time Guarantees Reduce Runtime Test Burden : By using shared service definitions from example-muxio-rpc-service-definition, both clients and servers depend on the same RpcMethodPrebuffered trait implementations.
+The METHOD_ID constants are generated at compile time via xxhash, ensuring parameter encoding/decoding, method identification, and data structures remain consistent.
+Tests focus on runtime behavior rather than type mismatches—the compiler prevents protocol incompatibilities.

-Layered Testing Mirrors Layered Architecture : The system's modular design (core multiplexing → RPC abstraction → transport implementations) enables focused testing at each layer.
-Unit tests verify RpcDispatcher behavior in isolation tests/rpc_dispatcher_tests.rs while integration tests validate the complete stack including network transports extensions/muxio-tokio-rpc-client/tests/prebuffered_integration_tests.rs
+Layered Testing Mirrors Layered Architecture : The system’s modular design (core muxio → muxio-rpc-service → transport extensions) enables focused testing at each layer.
+Unit tests in tests/rpc_dispatcher_tests.rs verify RpcDispatcher::call() and RpcDispatcher::respond() behavior without async dependencies, while integration tests in extension crates validate the complete stack including tokio-tungstenite WebSocket transports.

-Cross-Platform Validation Is Essential : Because the same RPC service definitions work across Tokio-based native clients, WASM browser clients, and the server, tests must verify that all client types can communicate with the server correctly.
-This is achieved through parallel integration test suites that use identical test cases against different client implementations.
+Cross-Platform Validation Is Essential : Because the same RpcMethodPrebuffered traits work across muxio-tokio-rpc-client, muxio-wasm-rpc-client, and muxio-tokio-rpc-server, tests verify that all client types communicate correctly.
+This is achieved through parallel integration test suites that use identical Add, Mult, and Echo service methods against different client implementations.

 Sources : extensions/muxio-tokio-rpc-client/tests/prebuffered_integration_tests.rs:1-97 tests/rpc_dispatcher_tests.rs:1-30